 - sprinkle of kosher salt

-Bake for 15 to 20 minutes, or until the nuts are fragrant and nice and golden brown.
+- Bake for 15 to 20 minutes, or until the nuts are fragrant and nice and golden brown.
 Remove and sprinkle 2 tablespoons of brown sugar over the top.
-Add another sprinkle of salt, and let cool for 10 mins.
-Break up nuts with fingers, and then let them finish cooling.
+Add another sprinkle of salt, and let cool for just a few minutes.

-- Make sure you break up the nuts about 10 minutes after baking, so they don't get stick too much to the parchment paper.
+- Make sure you break up the nuts and remove from the parchment AS SOON AS POSSIBLE, so they don’t stick to the parchment paper.
 Then let them cool the rest of the way!

 - The spices are key to a sweet nutty taste with a slight spicy back-kick!